GodisNanu/se_project_aroundtheus/README.md

 Terminal and GitHub was used to make updates and keep track of the project.  *[link to the project on GitHub](https://godisnanu.github.io/se_project_aroundtheus/)

 Media Quaries were used to create a more responsive design.

+Webpack was used for project building.
+I set up bundling, transpiled JS, and minified the code.

 **Images**